ZewoGraveyard/HTTP/README.md

 }
 ```

-`Body` has some computed properties to facilitate the access of the associated values.
+`Body` has some computed properties to facilitate the access of associated values.

 ```swift
 request.body.buffer = [104, 101, 108, 108, 111]